yousufk1729/FFT-FPGA/README.md

 ## Next Steps

+After writing this code, I realize there is no reason to implement steps of the butterfly operations as different states in a state machine.
+The entire computation is just an elaborate combinational circuit.
+My first step would be to do everything in 1 clock cycle, then worry about dealing with multiple inputs.

 A clear next step for this project is pipelining to take advantage of the FPGA, as well as writing a better test suite, and sending data through UART instead of my ECE241 switch-toggling behaviour.

 ## References